good-tools/wiregasm/README.md

   * `0004-export-wireshark-common.patch` - Expose some headers and objects that are not part of `epan`
   * `0005-force-data-dir.patch` - Force `/wireshark` as the data directory.
 It is needed for loading preferences, profiles and color filters
   * `0006-threadless-registration.patch` - Makes dissector registrations threadless
+  * `0007-export-lrexlib.patch` - Expose `lrexlib`, which is really a private dependency, but which isn't linked properly if not exported.

 ## Usage
 The Wiregasm `Dissect Session` implementation is effectively a tiny subset of `sharkd` APIs.